aidanhs/libtclpy/README.md

 libtclpy
 ========

-This is a Tcl extension to effortlessly call Python from inside Tcl, targeting Tcl >= 8.5 and Python 2.6 - 2.7.
+This is a Tcl extension to effortlessly to call bidirectionally between Tcl and Python, targeting Tcl >= 8.5 and Python 2.6 - 2.7.

 The extension is available under the 3-clause BSD license (see "LICENSE").

 USAGE
 -----

+You can import the libtclpy in either a Tcl or Python parent interpreter.
+Doing so will initialise an interpreter for the other language and insert all libtclpy methods.
+This means you can call backwards and forwards between interpreters.

+*FROM TCL*

 General notes:
  - Unless otherwise noted, 'interpreter' refers to the python interpreter.